UPDATE 1-EIA sees 2014 U.S. natgas output up from 2013 record high

 output.

-slightly next year, falling to 7.54 bcf daily from the 7.56 bcfd
+decline next year, falling to 7.4 bcf daily from the 7.53 bcfd

 estimated in 2013.